petilia2002/universal-laboratory-model/README.md

-# Leveraging LLM embeddings for tabular data: case of Universal Laboratory Model to predict abnormal clinical outcomes based on routine tests
+# Universal Laboratory Model: prognosis of abnormal clinical outcomes based on routine tests

 This is the implementation of our paper ["Universal Laboratory Model: prognosis of abnormal clinical outcomes based on routine tests"](https://arxiv.org/abs/2506.15330) accepted to present at [ICECCME'25](https://www.iceccme.com/venue)